 Calculated Metric Definitions

-- Gross Subscriber Adds: New Subscribers in each month, including both new paid users and ones who converted from a free trial.
+- Gross Subscriber Adds: New paying Subscribers in each month, including both new and converted (from trial) Subscribers.

-- Net Subscribers Adds: Gross Subscriber Adds in a month, less the Cancels in that same month.
+- Net Subscribers Adds: New paying Subscribers in each month, including both new and converted (from trial) Subscribers, less the Cancels in that same month.

-- Active Monthly Churn Rate: Cancels in a given month divided by Subscribers at the end of the previous month.
+- Churn Rate: Cancels in a given month divided by Subscribers at the end of the previous month.
+A Churn is counted when the Subscription lapses (loss of access) for iTunes; for all other Distributors a Churn is counted when the Subscriber explicitly acts to cancel the service.

-- Cohort Survival: The percentage of new Subscribers in Month 0 who remained Subscribed in each month thereafter.
+- Survival: The percentage of new Subscribers in a given month who remained subscribed and did not cancel in each period thereafter.
+Users who cancel cannot re-enter in subsequent periods.

-- 12-month Resubscribe Rate: The percentage of Gross Subscriber Adds who had previously Subscribed to and since canceled the same Service within the prior 12 months.
+- 12-month Resubscribe Rate: The percentage of Gross Subscriber Adds who had previously Subscribed to and since canceled the same Service (via any Distributor) within the prior 12 months.

 - Overlap Rate: The percentage of Subscribers who Subscribe to both Service A and Service B in the same month.